rust-lang/unsafe-code-guidelines/reference/src/representation/pointers.md

 * If `T` is a sized type then the size of `&T` is one word.
 * The size of `&[T]` is two words.

+Note that we do not make any guarantees about the sizes of multi-trait objects `&(dyn T + U)`or references to dynamically sized types.

 ### Notes

 The representations of `&T` and `&mut T` are the same.